-Plants and the many environmental and human health benefits they provide are a key element of a sustainable landscape.
+Plants and the many environmental and human health benefits they provide are key elements of a sustainable landscape.
 However, it is important to note that some plants can also cause significant economic and environmental damage.

 An invasive species is a plant or animal that is not native to the ecosystem under consideration and whose introduction causes or is likely to cause economic or environmental harm or harm to human health.
-Studies have shown that at least half of the invasive plants in the U.S .— whether purple loosestrife, jasmine, and glossy privet or pampas grass — were brought here for horticultural use.
+Studies have shown that at least half of the invasive plants in the United States — whether purple loosestrife, jasmine, glossy privet or pampas grass — were brought here for horticultural use.
 Invasive plants are often able to displace native vegetation when the natural conditions or checks and balances that exist in their native environment are not a part of the new ecosystem.
 Such plants are more likely to invade natural ecosystems that have been disturbed or are degraded.

 Most invasive plants are habitat generalists and are able to survive in a wide range of conditions.
-Plants naturally interact with the surrounding environment and over time can change the characteristics of an ecosystem.
-In many areas, invasive species have altered important natural processes like hydrology, fire, and nutrient flow — to the detriment of native plants and animal communities.
+Plants naturally interact with the surrounding environment and, over time, can change the characteristics of an ecosystem.
+In many areas, invasive species have altered important natural processes like hydrology, fire and nutrient flow — to the detriment of native plant and animal communities.

 Many invasive plants are still being sold for garden use despite their documented ability to degrade natural areas.
 No system is yet in place to effectively screen them for potential invasiveness, yet new plants from around the world are constantly being introduced.

-Resources on invasive species in your region include: www.naeppc.org/ USDA Natural Resources Conservation Services, Center for Plant Conservation, The Nature Conservancy and local state forestry association.
+Resources on invasive species in your region include the National Association of Invasive Plant Councils, USDA Natural Resources Conservation Services, Center for Plant Conservation, The Nature Conservancy and local state forestry association.